TheBowtiePanda/PyTools/README.md

-Just some function to make coding easier
+Just some functions to make coding easier